dougwyu/screenforbio-mbc-uk_ponds/README.md

 **Note:** in some steps the ***screenforbio-mbc*** release associated with the manuscript is specific to the amplicons used in the study - primer sets and relevant settings are hard-coded in *read_preprocessing.sh* and *get_sequences.sh*.
 This will be generalised in a future release.

 ### Required software (tested versions)
-Pipeline tested on Mac OSX (10.13) and Scientific Linux release 6.9 (Carbon).
+Pipeline tested on Mac OSX (10.14)

 Mac OSX should have GNU grep, awk and sed prioritised over BSD versions.
 These can be installed with homebrew.
 Or if you are running on macOS, you can use [linuxify] (https://github.com/fabiomaia/linuxify)